cjcoats/SMOKE-m3utilio/README.md

 SMOKE, an *findent* (`.1.f90`) free-source-format reference version of SMOKE constructed from the `.f`, and a cleaned-up `.f90` version of SMOKE.
-This work has been done entirely on my own time (because many of these changes should have been donelong ago, and because I hated to see something I was originally responsible for in the shape SMOKE now is in).
+This work has been done entirely on my own time (because many of these changes should have been done long ago, and because I hated to see something I was originally responsible for in the shape SMOKE now is in).
 I had no external support for this work whatsoever.
 -- Carlie J. Coats, Jr., Ph.D.